githubteacher/foundations-2015-06-04/bios/georgefabian-bio.md

 Guess I really like checkboxes
 - [ ] Oh yeah.
 - [ ] Theyre awesome
-- [ ] How could you not love checkboxes?!?!?!
+- [ ] How could you not love checkboxes?!?